 Cats will surely love game toys because it awakens their strong drive to hunt for prey.
 These toys encourage cats to chase, pounce, swat, and other natural predator moves.

 The bottom line when choosing a toy for your cat is safety.
 There are cat-safe toys and there are those that may be potential hazards.
-Understanding your pet’s natural behaviors and needs for enrichment are also important factors that you should take into consideration when buying the best toy for your cat.
+Understanding your pet’s natural behaviors and need for enrichment are also important factors that you should take into consideration when buying the best toy for your cat.
 Toys must be large enough so the cat cannot swallow it.
 Toys with strings, buttons, bells, or small parts may be mistaken for a treat and your cat may try to eat it.

 Your indoor cat may may used to the sedentary life, but encouraging it to get up and about is important to maintain its health and fitness.
 Cat toys are designed to feed the predator instincts of cats, provide physical and mental enrichment, and prevent boredom.
 Playing with toys also keep cats happy and active.
 Owners should find time to play with their pets as playtime is an excellent opportunity to interact and bond together, but figuring out how to bring out the hunting instinct in your cat may take time.

 Catnip may be a good option to trigger your cat’s activeness.
 You can purchase it as a spray, a sprinkle, or lollipop.
 Many toys are stuffed with catnip to make them more appealing to cats.The type of material and texture of cat toys may also hold a certain appeal to cats.
 This is especially true with toys that are soft and plush, cardboard toys, and crinkly toys.
-If you’ve ever wondered how to use catnip and which materials are best for cat toys, read more here.

 Did you know that your pet cat is always looking forward to playtime, especially when they know you will be playing with them?
 Yes, your kitty benefits from the interaction and bonding when you spend time together, thus it is very important to set a regular time for playing with your pet.
-Cats love engaging in interactive play because it brings out their natural behaviors as predators.
+Cats love engaging in interactive play because it brings out their natural behavior as predators.

 At first, kittens can play rough.
-With regular interaction and guidance, they will soon learn to play nice.
+With regular interaction and guidance, they will soon learn to play nicely.
 Setting boundaries early in a kitten’s life is very important to prevent undesirable behaviors as they grow and mature.
 Kittens love to swat and even nip at hands and toes.
 Knowing how to play with your hands is the first step to teaching them what is acceptable behavior.